 WHY DO THEY WANT TO SEE MY CV?

 Although it might seem like an unnecessary formality, bursars will want to get familiar with the students they’re funding.
-While your CV might not fully encapsulate the unique and wonderful individual that you are; it will help the funding bodies make a better informed decision as to aiding your funds.
+While your CV might not fully encapsulate who you are; it will help the funding bodies make a better informed decision as to aiding your funds.

 With this in mind, polishing up your personal statement to include any relevant experience you might have, your ambitions in healthcare and attaching a transcript of your medical school grades is a small price to pay for what you might gain in return.